Slowly moving black holes in khrono-metric model: Discussion

 Another interesting question concerns implications of our results for black hole thermodynamics.
 The temperature of Hawking radiation in Lorentz violating theories in general depends on the type of emitted particles which leads to an apparent contradiction with the second law \cite{Dubovsky:2006vk}.
 The studies of this issue in Ho\v rava gravity have been restricted so far to spherical Schwarzschild black holes and led to controversial results \cite{Berglund:2012fk,Michel:2015rsa,Herrero-Valea:2020fqa,DelPorro:2023lbv}.
 As pointed out already in \cite{blas_horava_2011}, a singularity at the universal horizon can dramatically alter the conclusions by modifying the boundary conditions for the Hawking modes.
 It will be interesting to examine if a weak singularity of the type found in this paper will have such effect.

 We have used the obtained solutions to find the black hole sensitivity $\sigma$ characterizing the dependence of the black hole inertial mass on its velocity with respect to khronon.
 To this end, we devised a simple matching procedure involving only the khronon perturbations, without the need to compute their back-reaction on the metric.
 The sensitivity is independent of the black hole mass and for phenomenologically acceptable khronon velocity $c_\chi\geq 1$ is accurately described by a simple analytic expression (\ref{sigmaexp2}).
 It depends only on the khronon parameters $\a$ and $\b$ which are strongly constrained by observations.
-Thus, $\sigma$ can be at most $\sim 10^{-5}$.
+Thus, $\sigma$ can be at most $(\text{a few})\cdot 10^{-6}$.
 Its independence of the less constrained parameter $\l$ is connected to the general property that for asymptotically flat spacetime the khronon EMT vanishes exactly in the limit $\a,\b\to 0$, $\l$-fixed.

-Though small, the sensitivity is non-zero and will affect the dynamics of binary black hole systems.
-In particular, it is worth asking if there can be any observable signatures of Lorentz violation in the waveforms of extreme mass ratio inspirals to be observed by the next generation of gravitational wave detectors.
-Our results pave the way for this study.
+Though small, the sensitivity is non-zero and will affect the dynamics of black holes in binary systems.
+It is worth asking if there can be any observable signatures of Lorentz violation in the waveforms from black hole binaries to be observed by the next generation of gravitational wave detectors.
+Unfortunately, the independence of $\s$ of the black hole mass precludes dipolar gravitational radiation in binary systems consisting of two non-rotating black holes.
+Still, such radiation may arise in black hole -- neutron star and black hole -- white dwarf systems.

+It will be very interesting to generalize our study to the case of moving {\it rotating} black holes along the lines of Refs.~\cite{Frolov:2023gsl,Frolov:2024htj}.
+These references suggest a possibility of non-trivial interplay between the rotation of a black hole and its motion with respect to khronon.
+This, in turn, can lead to peculiar effects on the binary system dynamics.
+In particular, if the sensitivities happen to depend on the black hole spin, they will give rise to dipolar gravitational radiation even in pure black hole binaries.
+We leave exploration of this promising direction for future.